Attendance and Punctuality

 Holidays during term time

 We urge you to consider very carefully the impact of taking a family holiday in term-time upon your son’s or daughter’s chances of success.
+Please be aware that we are unable to authorise requests for absence due to family holidays.

 Please note that regulations about holidays apply throughout the two years of post 16 study as any time out of lessons in this period will mean that they will miss essential examination work which will have an impact on their studies and final grades.